brown-band/website/README.md

 While I think I’ve made a sound technical decision in late 2021, I’m not naïve enough to believe that Eleventy will always be the best option.
 Use your own judgement!
 Hopefully the work I put into converting the various pieces of historical data into a reasonable format will make it reasonably easy to switch over to a new platform/framework.
 If the website just needs a fresh coat of paint, you can rewrite `layouts` and `includes` (and throw out Bootstrap if you want) while still keeping Eleventy around.

 If you ever get really stuck with something, you can always [reach out to me](mailto:jed@jedfox.com) and I’ll do my best to lend a hand!

+### Why JSX?

+JSX is the fourth template language I tried using while building this website.
+(The first three were Liquid, Nunjucks, and Handlebars.)
+The common issues I saw with all three were that auto-formatter support (in particular Prettier, but I did look around a bit for alternatives) was lacking, and that it was hard to do “real logic” in the templates.

+Formatting was lacking, I think, because template languages are extremely difficult to write a formatter for.
+There is Prettier support for Handlebars, but it did not support all the language features, and being confident that it will always produce correct results is very hard.
+Fundamentally, a template language mixes two programming languages (in our case, Markdown or HTML and the language that defines the `{{ ... }}` and `{% ... %}` syntax) with no structure.
+Interpolations can theoretically contain any content, meaning that solving the parsing problem for all cases is impossible (and solving it for “reasonable” cases is extremely difficult).
+You could, for example, wrap an if statement around only the opening tag of an HTML tag.
+(That isn’t theoretical, while looking for test cases while trying to [improve Prettier’s Handlebars formatting support](https://github.com/prettier/prettier/pull/12037) I found real examples of this).

+And logic, I believe, is lacking because writing programming languages is hard.
+There are projects like EJS which attempt to merge a “real” language like JavaScript with template content (but they encounter a much harder version of the formatting problem because both languages are highly complex).
+As a result, most template languages come up with their own mini-language for pulling properties off of objects and running helper functions.
+Since the top level of most template languages is defined to output literal content (for ease of use and readability reasons), there isn’t a good place to define helper functions.
+Handlebars came the closest here with its “inline partials,” but its language is otherwise quite limited.

+I realized that JSX (used by React) solves many of these problems.
+The locations you can inject arbitrary expressions are quite tightly limited to only the “normal” places.
+Because of this (and because it is very widely used), formatter and tooling support is excellent.
+Because JavaScript is a full-featured language, you can easily write helper functions and share code across files.
+I was able to go from 5–6 “shortcodes” in Nunjucks (and 15–20 for Handlebars) to zero for JSX.
+Unfortunately, Eleventy doesn’t support JSX by default.
+So I spent a few days making a plugin that lets it do just that, which seems to work ok for the use case I’ve tested it on (namely, this site).
+It runs fairly quickly (only a bit slower than Handlebars) and mostly works as you’d expect.